PolyJailbreak: Cross-Modal Jailbreaking Attacks on Black-Box Multimodal LLMs: An empirical study

-To further verify our observations, we convert 400 malicious instructions in the dataset into standardized adversarial prompts to evaluate Vicuna and LLaVA under text-only inferences.
-The results, summarized in Figure~\ref{fig:RQ1_ASR}, reveal a substantial decline in LLaVA’s ability to refuse harmful instructions compared to Vicuna.
-Despite identical inputs and no visual data, LLaVA exhibits markedly higher attack success rates (ASR), confirming that parameter tuning during visual alignment compromises the backbone’s original refusal mechanisms.
-We further investigate how dialogue history modulates the responses by prepending either benign or malicious prior dialogues to the jailbreak prompts.
-Both models show enhanced robustness with benign history, as evidenced by significantly reduced ASR.
+We next examine the models’ actual responses under text-only inference, as summarized in Table~\ref{tab:RQ1_ASR}.
+The results reveal a substantial decline in LLaVA’s ability to refuse harmful instructions compared to Vicuna.
+Despite identical inputs and no visual data, LLaVA exhibits markedly higher ASR, confirming that parameter tuning during visual alignment compromises the backbone’s original refusal mechanisms.
+We further investigate how dialogue history modulates model responses by deliberately prepending synthetically constructed benign or malicious prior dialogues to the jailbreak prompts.
+Both models show enhanced robustness with benign history, as evidenced by reduced ASR.
 Surprisingly, introducing malicious history does not improve jailbreak effectiveness, and the success rate actually decreases relative to the no-history baseline.
 This counterintuitive outcome suggests that explicit attack-related cues in dialogue history may inadvertently trigger safety mechanisms earlier, disrupting attack stealth that would otherwise succeed in single-turn interactions.

 These findings confirm that trainable visual alignment can weaken refusal mechanisms by altering internal representations, increasing jailbreak susceptibility.
 Harmful keywords are critical for triggering safety responses, and reduced attention to them directly undermines the model’s ability to refuse harmful queries.
 Dialogue history plays a dual role: it can reinforce safety alignment in benign interactions, yet its improper exploitation may create latent multi-turn vulnerabilities.